Robert Schumann: Liederkreis op. 39

 happiness.

-Schumann’s music,
+Schumann’s music

-too, carries
+also carries

-this motion
+this movement.

-The piano accompaniment
+The piano

 is lively